-Data from many sources shows that philosophy majors who pursue careers outside of philosophy meet with success.
+Data from many sources show that philosophy majors who pursue careers outside of philosophy meet with success.
 Many argue that the demonstrated successes of philosophy majors is due to the training they receive in their studies.
 Philosophy majors learn how to think clearly and creatively about difficult, abstract problems, and the critical thinking skills they develop undoubtedly serve them in the fields of their choice after graduation.
 The success of philosophy majors might also be due in part to intellectually curious and talented students choosing to study philosophy in the first place.
 But whatever the explanation, this much is clear: philosophy majors do well after graduation in a wide range of fields.

-Philosophy major salaries (bachelor’s degree only)
+Philosophy major salaries

 According to recent data reported by the Wall Street Journal, philosophy majors as a group earn higher mid-career salaries than majors in any other humanities discipline for which data is available.
 In contrast to the stereotype of philosophy as an impractical major, philosophy majors have higher median salaries than majors in more vocationally-oriented fields like business management, marketing, accounting, and nursing, as well as popular social and natural science fields like psychology, chemistry, political science, biology, history, sociology, and anthropology.